jscottbranson/rippled-livenet-monitor/README.md

 6. (optional) Save Twilio notification credentials as env variables.
 7. `python3 main.py`

+## Generating Configuration Files
+The `utils_for_humans` directory contains a `dict_convert.py` script that can be used to assist in generating a configuration file with monitoring output that is consistent across all servers.

 ## Updating
 1. `cd rippled_monitor`
 2. ` git pull`